 What are Perth Mint Certificates?

-The Perth Mint Certificate Program (PMCP) is operated by The Perth Mint of Western Australia, a mint wholly owned by the Government of Western Australia.
-The PMCP allows U.S. investors, savers and pension funds to own investment grade silver bullion and also gold and platinum bullion.
+The Mint is wholly owned by the Government of Western Australia.
+The PMCP allows UK investors, savers, and pension funds to own investment grade silver, as well as gold bullion.

 How Much Do Perth Mint Silver Certificates Cost?

-The cost of Perth Mint Allocated and Unallocated Silver Certificates is based on four factors:
+The cost of Perth Mint Unallocated Silver Certificates is based on three factors:

 - The Silver Spot Price.
 This is the price of Silver that is available for delivery in two days that is quoted by The Perth Mint.
 It is based on the global spot price of silver as stated by bullion banks and quoted by market data providers such as Bloomberg and Reuters.